scipion-em/docs/release-3.0.0/_sources/docs/facilities/acquisition-simulation.rst.txt

   only automatic picking is done and the particle size is estimated by *Xmipp*.
-* We can add optional protocols, such as *Optical flow* to do a high order local movie alignment, *Eman2-Sparx* to automatic picking, or adding more initial volume reconstruction methods to the *Xmipp swarm init. vol. consesus* protocol, such as *Xmipp Ransac* and/or *Eman Initial Volume*.
+* We can add optional protocols, such as *Optical flow* to do a high order local movie alignment, *Eman2-Sparx* to automatic picking, or adding more initial volume reconstruction methods to the *Xmipp swarm init. vol. consensus* protocol, such as *Xmipp Ransac* and/or *Eman Initial Volume*.
   Note that *Xmipp Significance* is always used to estimate the initial model.